 Focusing on Single Keyword Ad Groups

-On the other side of the spectrum are those who focus on single keyword ad groups.
-This approach is not viable when used across the whole account since you will also have to consider ad copy variations and returns for each term.
-As a rule of thumb, those essential keywords to a campaign should be identified and isolated in their own ad groups.
+On the other side of the spectrum are those focusing on single-keyword ad groups.
+This approach is not viable across the whole account since you must consider ad copy variations and returns for each term.
+As a rule, those essential keywords to a campaign should be identified and isolated in their ad groups.